Estheeeer/macro-practice-/src/Readme.md

-# I will use this to update the source.
+#I will update this readme with the rules for macros within this dir.